vert-x3/vertx-web-site/src/site/blog/posts/vertx3-web-easy-as-pi.md

 ...
 ```

-Lets walk again the code, we start by opening a `EventBus` bridge over `SockJS` and register a handler `data` to consume
+Let's walk again the code, we start by opening a `EventBus` bridge over `SockJS` and register a handler `data` to consume
 messages sent to that address.
 Once such a message arrives we do some house keeping to avoid filling our browser memory
 and then add the incoming message to the data queue and triger a rendering of the data.
 There is however one interesting
 issue here, since the message payload is `JSON` there is no native support for `Date` objects so we need to do some